-1.7.4 Transportation Master Plan (TMP)
+4.7.51.7.4 Transportation Master Plan (TMP)

-The Transportation Master Plan (2015) prepared by Associated Engineering for the City of St. Albert guides how the City addresses current and future transportation needs.
+The Transportation Master Plan (20082015) prepared by Associated Engineering ISL for the City of- St. Albert guides how the City addresses current and future transportation needs.
 This document sets the vision and actions for the transportation network until 2042.
-The term transportation includes the roads, trails, sidewalks, and other infrastructure needed to move people and goods from one place to another.
+The term transportation includes the roads, trails, sidewalks, and other infrastructure needed to move people and goods from one place to another. is being updated in 2015 and will consider all developable lands, current and proposed infrastructure and, data.

-The TMP (2015) (Figure 4-1) shows the proposed road network.
-It identifies future road widening on Ray Gibbon Drive, along with a potential interchange at the intersection of Ray Gibbon Drive and LeClair Way.
-A future neighbourhood roadway (formerly called collector roadway) is proposed throughout the south portion of the South Riel Plan Area to service the commercial and industrial lands south of LeClair Way.
+The TMP (20082015) (Figure 4-1 Exhibit 4.18 and 4.25) shows the proposed road network. road patterns at the 75,000 and 105,000-population horizon.
+It identifies future road widening on Ray Gibbon Drive, The 75,000 population horizon road network identifies the completed extension of LeClair Way from Sir Winston Churchill Avenue to Ray Gibbon Drive, along with a potential interchange at the intersection of Ray Gibbon Drive and LeClair Way.
+A future neighbourhood roadway (formerly called collector roadway) is proposed throughout the south portion of the South Riel Plan Area to service the commercial and industrial lands south of LeClair Way. with the forecasted further extension of LeClair Way from Ray Gibbon Drive to the south City boundary west of Ray Gibbon Drive.
+The 105,000 horizon road network-identifies the completed extension of LeClair Way from Sir Winston-Churchill Avenue to Ray Gibbon Drive, with a further extension of LeClair Way to tie into the south City boundary west of Ray Gibbon Drive.

-There are no additional neighbourhood residential road networks or internal road segments acknowledged for the residential development areas of the South Riel Area Structure Plan.
+There are no additional collector-neighbourhood residential road networks or internal road segments acknowledged for this-the residential development areas of the South Riel Area Structure Plan. located south of Levasseur Road to LeClair Way, from Sir Winston Churchill Avenue to Ray Gibbon Drive.
+The local road network within the South Riel Plan-Area is being included in the 2015 TMP update, addressing connectivity to Levasseur Road and LeClair Way.

-1.7.5 Utility Master Plan (UMP)
+1.7.61.7.5 Utility Master Plan (UMP)